Warana

 Table Chart PROFILE FAQ

-Conversely, agriculture, forestry & fishing is under-represented, with only 0.3% of Warana's workforce compared to 4.5% in Rest of Qld.
-The ratio of 0.7 workers for each resident, as at the Census, indicates a level of local employment opportunities above the norm.
-During the year to September 2025, the labour force decreased by 2.6% while employment declined by 2.4%, causing the unemployment rate to fall by 0.2 percentage points in Warana.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Warana's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing has lower representation at 0.3% versus the regional average of 4.5%.
+The ratio of 0.7 workers per resident indicates a level of local employment opportunities above the norm.
+Between September 2024 and September 2025, Warana's labour force decreased by 2.6%, with employment decreasing by 2.4%, causing unemployment to fall by 0.2 percentage points.
+By comparison, Rest of Qld recorded employment growth of 1.7% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Warana's employment should increase by 6.9% over five years and 14.1% over ten years based on industry-specific projections applied to Warana's employment mix.

 Frequently Asked Questions - Employment